Groupix05/DynamicTrees-Generator/README.md

 In this view, there is a lot of unfinished buttons, only the buttons on the top works for now.
 - "runClient" : runs the game in a dev environment
-- "runData" : Generates the required data for your addon (like loot table, tags, and blockstates)
+- "runData" : Generates the required data for your addon (like loot table, tags, and blockstates)(add "--existing-mod", "[modid]" before doing runData, the modid here is the mod you want to create an addon for, you can add multiple of these lines if you want to create an addon for multiple mods.
+DONT FORGET THE COMMA IF YOU ADD THOSE LINES)
 - "build" : builds your project, the .jar can be found in build/libs/
 - Settings : if you want to edit some parameters of your project, but saving is broken for now.